lvauthrin/lvauthrin.github.io/README.md

 # Personal Site

 This site was originally managed using Jekyll and deployed to Github Pages.
-Now this is migrating to Firebase using Bazel.
+Now this is a work in progress migrating to Firebase using Bazel.
+Jekyll still needs to be executed outside of Bazel.

 # Notes
 To set things up, I needed to create a `pnpm-lock.yaml` file.
 To do this, I installed pnpm via Brew and used it to generate the lock file from `package.json`: